Conferences & Events Credentials

 There are TEN WAYS a professional MC helps that process; in other words YOU need a professional MC because:

-1. The internal event producer and the Chair have important speeches to make, with key messages.
-It is not their job to dilute key messages or their gravitas by reading out the housekeeping notes and wrangling speakers.
-Their time and your time should be reserved for networking with important stake holders at the event.... and delivering timely & powerful key messages.
+1. The internal event producer and the Chair and your CEO or top managers usually have important speeches to make, with key messages.
+It is not their job to dilute their key messages or their gravitas by reading out the housekeeping notes and wrangling speakers.
+Their time and your time should be reserved for networking with important stake holders at the event.... and delivering timely & powerful key messages, undiluted.

 3. Your event needs 'bounce' and heart - especially with so few practiced and easy speakers, as is usual at a corporate event ....
 A professional MC brings both bounce + heart, disguised as passion.